Blog

 50 Life-Changing Ideas

 1. Half measures — Be careful when taking a half measure.
-Most of the time what we need to take is a full measure.
+Most of the time, what we need to take is a full measure.

-1. Change — What got you here won’t get you there.
-The ability to conceive and embrace ‘change’ is an asset to one’s personal culture.
+1. Change — “What got you here won’t get you there.”
+The ability to conceive and embrace ‘change’ is a marker of one’s adaptability.

 1. Politics — You shouldn’t have to rely on your government nor should you have to pay much attention to what they are doing.